henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 #### 1. User stories for super user

-- View user list (P1) and user's detail information
+- **View user list (P1) and user's detail information**:
-- Update user info: e.g. reset the password, assign a role to a user (P2)
+- **Update user info: e.g. reset the password, assign a role to a user (P2)**:
-- Delete user: may be marked as inactive or ban a user (P1)
+- **Delete user: may be marked as inactive or ban a user (P1)**:
-- Run-time: how long at most can a script run (P2)
+- **Run-time: how long at most can a script run (P2)**:
-- Memory: how much memory can be used by a script (P1)
+- **Memory: how much memory can be used by a script (P1)**:
-- CPU: how much CPU usage can be consumed by a script (P2)
+- **CPU: how much CPU usage can be consumed by a script (P2)**:
-- Script size: what's the maximum file size of a script (P1)
+- **Script size: what's the maximum file size of a script (P1)**:
-- Manage scripts (P2)
+- **Manage scripts (P2)**:
-- Login to the platform (P1)
+- **Login to the platform (P1)**:

 #### 2. User stories for script user
-- Run Scripts (P1)
+- **Run Scripts (P1)**:

+  As a script user, I want to run a script.

+  1. I open the scripts page
+  2. I click on a script on the script list to choose it
+  3. I will be redirected to a script launching page
+  4. I type in the parameters
+  5. I click on the launch button
+  6. I will see a dialog showing the progress
+  7. I see the result of the execution

-- View Script List (P1)
+- **View Script List (P1)**:

+  As a script user, I want to view all the scripts

+  1. I open the home page
+  2. I click on the scripts link
+  3. I will be redirected to all scripts page
-- Comment (P2)
+- **Comment (P2)**:

+  As a script user, I want to comment a script

+  1. I open the script page
+  2. I click on the script link
+  3. I write my comments below the script
+  4. I click on the comment button
+  5. I will see my comment in the comment area
-- Rate (P2)
+- **Rate (P2)**:

+  As a script user, I want to rate a script.
+  1. I open the scripts page
+  2. I click on a script on the script list to choose it
+  3. I run it.
+  4. I click to choose number of stars I would use to rate it.
-- Script request(P2)
+- **Script request(P2)**:

+  As a script user, I want to request for a script.
+  1. I open the scripts page.
+  2. I click and create a script request
+  3. I write the description of the script I want to require for.
+  4. I update it.
-- Login to the platform
+- **Login to the platform**:

+  As a script user, I want to login to the platform.

+  1. I open the home page
+  2. I click on the login button
+  3. I will be redirected to the login page
+  4. I type in my username and password
+  5. I click on the login button
+  6. I will be redirected to the homepage

-- Create script lists (every list include a name, a description, and a set of links to specific scripts pages) (P2)
+- **Create script lists (every list include a name, a description, and a set of links to specific scripts pages) (P2)**:

+  As a script user, I want to create script lists

+  1. I open the scripts page.
+  2. I click on and create a script list
+  3. I enter the name of the script list I want to create
+  4. I write the description of it
+  5. I click on the add link button
+  6. I will choose or search several specific scripts
+  7. I add the links of these specific scripts
+  8. I click on the finish button

 #### 3. User stories for script designer
 - **Create Scripts(P1)**: